Welcome to the Creative Arts Team!

 This is how we live our lives, not just how we present ourselves on a Sunday morning.
 Make it your goal to be the same person on a Friday night out at Destiny mall or on a Thursday afternoon on social media that you are when you stand up to lead worship on a Sunday morning.
 God, give us the strength to make this so!

-If you are reading through this list and a struggling in any area, we encourage you to reach out to your Core Leader & ask for help.
+If you are reading through this list & are struggling in any area, we encourage you to reach out to your Core Leader & ask for help.
 We LOVE our team members & prioritize your spiritual growth over your service & skillset.
 One misstep or mistake is not enough to disqualify you from serving, but in cases of habitual sin, we may ask that you take time off the platform to work through the struggle.
 We encourage you to walk through this in community & are here to help support you in your walk!

 TUESDAY NIGHT REHEARSAL